 Vegetation Regions According to Climate

-Grasslands found in the tropics are called savannas.
+Grasslands in the tropics are called savannas.
 This type of grassland thrives in weather that is dry and warm all year.
 Savannas are famously abundant in Africa.

 Desert regions are characterised by little to no rainfall throughout the year.
 Specifically, these regions only experience precipitation at an average of fewer than 10 inches per year.
 In general, deserts have low humidity levels, very high temperatures during the daytime, and low temperatures at nighttime.